Social distancing in networks: A web-based interactive experiment: Data

-The experiment took place between May 4th and 29th, 2020.
-Each session had between one and five independent groups of five subjects playing simultaneously, with the exact numbers depending on turnout.
+The experiment took place between May 4th and 29th, 2020.\footnote{We used Qualtrics (www.qualtrics.com) for recruitment, and the main experiment was programmed in o-Tree (www.otree.org) \citeplatex{CSW_2016} with a server deployed on Heroku (www.heroku.com).} Each session had between one and five independent groups of five subjects playing simultaneously, with the exact numbers depending on turnout.
 The experiment lasted on average 33 minutes, and subjects earned an average of 5.81 USD (including a fixed participation fee of 1 USD).
 Subjects remained completely anonymous throughout the experiment, and informed consent was obtained from subjects before participation.